-- You need to follow MLA format for each out-of-class essay: - --Double-space every line.
-(It's a good idea to set up double-spacing once you create a document.) - --Use one-inch left, right, top, and bottom margins. - --Use Times New Roman and have 12 characters per inch. - --Do not include a separate cover page. - --For the 1st page, in the upper left corner, include your name, instructor name, course name (and section number in parentheses), and date. - --For other pages include a header at the top right (e.g., Jones 2). - --Center your essay's title and come up with a title that directs and focuses the essay rather than just re-

-- states the title or description of the assignment. - --Don't justify your text.
+--Double-space every line.
+(It's a good idea to set up double-spacing once you create a document.)

+--Use one-inch left, right, top, and bottom margins.

+- --Use Times New Roman and have 12 characters per inch. - --Do not include a separate cover page. - --For the 1st page, in the upper left corner, include your name, instructor name, course name (and section number in parentheses), and date. - --For other pages include a header at the top right (e.g., Jones 2). - --Center your essay's title and come up with a title that directs and focuses the essay rather than just restates the title or description of the assignment. - --Don't justify your text.
 Make sure the right side of the paper is uneven.
 (Use this syllabus as an example.) - All your writing for the class should be in Standard Written English, which means that in your writing you should not use slang and language that would be appropriate in casual conversation. - You must save every draft of every out of class essay in a flash drive (in addition to wherever you save it in the computer itself).
-There will be no excuse for a draft that you didn't save and can't access. - One late paper will be accepted, but it will be lowered a letter grade (ten percentage points) per day that it is late.
-You'll need to contact me right away if your paper is going to be late, and it would need to be turned in by the next class meeting (at the latest).
+There will be no excuse for a draft that you didn't save and can't access. - One late paper will be accepted up to two days (48 hours) late, but it will be lowered a letter grade (ten percentage points) per day that it is late.
+You'll need to contact me right away if your paper is going to be late.
 If it is turned in a little bit later than the time class starts (e.g., while class is still in session but after it begins), the grade will be lowered one half of a grade (five percentage points).
 You won't receive feedback on a late paper and you might not receive it until the end of the term.
-Failure to submit any one of the assigned essays will lead you to fail the course. - I highly encourage you to visit the Writing Center to get help on some area of at least your first paper in progress.
+Failure to submit any one of the assigned essays will lead you to fail the course. - I encourage you to visit the Writing Center to get help on some area of your writing.
 Bring a copy of the assignment with you and have a focus for your visit-something particular to have the instructor address.
-Print the Writing Center form from the Modules section of our Canvas course page and get a name and signature from the instructor there who helped you.
-Complete and then turn in the form with the revision of your essay.
+You may earn five points of extra credit for one of your visits if you print the Writing Center form (from the Modules section of Canvas) and get a name and signature from the instructor there who helped you, and then turn in the form to me with the revision of your essay.
 Students who earn lower than a B- grade on the first essay are especially encouraged to visit the Writing Center in order to get help with their next out-of-class essay prior to the due date.